 Bear markets present a challenge to even the savviest investors.
-It doesn’t matter if you have $1,000 in the market or $1 million, losing money hurts.
+Whether you have $1,000 in the market or $1 million, losing money hurts.
 It is during these declining markets your patience will be tested.
 If fear sets in, you might consider bailing out on your investment plan completely, which can do more damage than anything else.

 If you find yourself in a situation where you become uncomfortable with the losses in your portfolio, that is a sign that you probably aren’t invested according to your risk tolerance.
-This commonly happens when investors get overly aggressive in a bull market, and suddenly find themselves turning conservative once losses start to show up on statements.
+This commonly happens when investors get overly aggressive in a bull market, but turn conservative once losses start showing up on statements.
 Avoid the temptation to alter your investments based on what the prevailing markets are doing.

-Dollar cost averaging is a technique utilized by most investors who take part in their employer-sponsored retirement plan.
-A fixed dollar amount is taken out of each paycheck weekly, bi-weekly, or monthly, and invested in.
+Dollar-cost averaging is a technique used by many investors taking part in their employer-sponsored retirement plan.
+A fixed dollar amount is taken out of each paycheck weekly, bi-weekly, or monthly, and added to an investment account.
 Since the same amount is invested on a regular basis, you’re making investment purchases when prices are high, low, and everywhere in-between.

-This is an advantage to the average investor because it just means when the market is down, you’ll be buying more shares with that money.
-The more shares you have, the greater the increase in value when the market recovers.
+For the average investor, when the market is down, you’ll be buying more shares with that money.
+The more shares you have, the greater the value increase when the market recovers.
 So, think of a bear market as a sale at your favorite store when you can buy things at a discount.

 Profit From Falling Stocks

-The problem is that since these investments try to do the opposite of what the underlying market does if stocks start to go up again, these funds are going to go down.
-It is a double-edged sword, and trying to time the market with a strategy like this can introduce even more risk to your portfolio than you expected.
+These investments try to perform the opposite of the underlying market.
+If stocks start to go up again, these funds are going to go down.
+Inverse ETFs are a double-edged sword, and trying to time the market with a strategy like this can introduce even more risk to your portfolio than you expected.

 Consider Defensive Stocks